EECS 311: DATA STRUCTURES

 The author's web site has errata for the book (most were fixed in the second printing) and source code.

 This book assumes a working knowledge of C++.
 It is recommended that you acquire a C++ reference book.
 The Association of C and C++ Users has a searchable compendium of book reviews, of varying quality.
-The list by subject is a good place to start, where you'll find entries for beginners, advanced, data structures, and so on.
+Search for titles with C++.

 Some titles I personally turn to all the time: